 No referral is required.

 You can complete the ENQUIRIES form on this page to start a conversation about your interest in art therapy.
-Alternately you can email Sally at reception@sallyholmesarttherapy.com.
-Once an enquiry is received, Sally will contact you within 48 hours.
+Alternately you can email me at reception@sallyholmesarttherapy.com.
+Once an enquiry is received, I will contact you within 48 hours.

 Yes.
 Your confidentiality is respected and upheld at each stage of our engagement.
 All documentation and artworks are securely stored onsite and electronically.
 At the end of our time working together, you can choose if you would like to take your artwork with you.